 DELIVERY MODE TASK NO. ASSESSMENT PRODUCT INDIVIDUAL OR GROUP WEIGHTING % WHAT IS THE DURATION / LENGTH?
 WHEN SHOULD I SUBMIT?
 WHERE SHOULD I SUBMIT IT?
-All 1 Oral Individual or Group 40% 15 minute (individual) or 20 min (group) presentation, plus 5 minutes questions in Workshop Refer to Format In Class All 2 Written Piece Individual 20% 100 words each Throughout teaching period (refer to Format) Online Assignment Submission with plagiarism check All 3 Essay Individual 40% 1800 words Exam Period Online Assignment Submission with plagiarism check
+All 1 Oral Group 40% The oral presentation will be 30 minutes with 3-4 students per group plus 5 minutes for questions.
+Refer to Format In Class All 2 Written Piece Individual 20% 100 words each Throughout teaching period (refer to Format) Online Assignment Submission with plagiarism check All 3 Plan Individual 40% 1500 words Exam Period Online Assignment Submission with plagiarism check